equinor/appsec/docs/threat-modeling/resources/threat_modelling.md

 [PASTA](https://versprite.com/blog/what-is-pasta-threat-modeling/) is also worth noting as a methodology, as it is quite well documented and adopted.

-## Alternative forms for doing Threat Modelling
+## Alternative forms for doing Threat Modeling

 ### Abuser stories